M-Croghan/CSNotebook-Interview-Prep/README.md

 # INTERVIEW TOPICS, QUESTIONS & DISCUSSIONS
 <img src="img/cslogo.png" alt="CS Logo" />

 # INTRODUCTION

-This repository serves as a knowledge base exploring technical interview questions related to topics and concepts within computer science, as well as Java specific discussions.
-There exist many great resources on technical interview questions (linked below), but I wanted to be able to compile a list of questions specific to my own experiences that would be relevant to a junior role.
+This repository serves as a knowledge base exploring technical interview questions related to topics and concepts within computer science, Object-Oriented Programming, Java, SQL, Data Management, HTML, CSS, JavaScript, and much more.
+There exist numerous resources on technical interview questions ( many linked below) with either out-dated information or that are poorly formatted / edited.
+I wanted to be able to compile a list of questions specific to my own experiences that would be relevant to junior roles.

 # TABLE OF CONTENTS
 1. [Java & OOP](https://github.com/M-Croghan/Interview-Prep#-java--oop-)